MariaXouri/Assignment1/README.md

-## Question 1 : *Which parameters has starter_se.py transfered to gem5?
+## Question 1 : *Which characteristics has starter_se.py transfered to gem5?
 How can we change the CPU  frequency?*

 The starter_se.py script gives valuable information about the Gem5 system paramters.It can be confirmed by the main() function's content.These parameters are: